ElMassimo/queryable/README.md

 CustomerQuery.new(shop.customers).miller_fans.search_in_current(last_name: 'M')
 ```

+## Advantages

+* Query objects are easy to understand.
+* You can inherit, mixin, and chain queries in a very natural way.
+* Increased testability, pretty close to being ORM/ODM agnostic.

+## Testing

+You can check the [specs](https://github.com/ElMassimo/queryable/tree/master/spec) of the project
+to check how to test query objects without even having to require the ORM/ODM, or
+you can test by requiring your ORM/ODM and executing queries as usual.

 ## Optional Modules
 Besides Queryable, there are two opt-in modules that can help you when creating
 query objects.
 These modules would need to be manually required during app